top of page

 “So,” you may ask, “should I overlook the racism and sexism of classics?”

-But it is also ok if a person can admit that something in the story did not age well, acknowledge the troublesome parts, and still enjoy the overall story (that being said, I get why Flowers to Algernon is loved by many).
+But it is also ok if a person can admit that something in the story did not age well, acknowledge the troublesome parts, and still enjoy the overall story.
+The author of my favorite manga series growing up is super problematic, and I still have an emotional connection to the story.
+Sigh.

-For me, I am totally discouraged to give Heinlein a try, for example.
+I am, tho, totally discouraged to give Heinlein a try.
 But, for those who like his stories, I hope you can notice the troublesome parts as something that we should, as a society, reject and get over.

-It is less forgiving, however, if a story is downright racist and sexist today.
-We cannot change or judge the past, but we can change our future by taking action in the present.
+Even though we cannot change the past, we can change our future by taking action in the present.

 See you next post,